-Article 29 provides protection of interests of minorities.
-A minority community can effectively conserve its language, script, or culture by and through educational institution.
-Article 30 states rights of minorities whether based on religion or language to establish and administer educational institutions.
+Article 29 provides protection of the interests of minorities.
+A minority community can effectively conserve its language, script, or culture by and through an educational institution.
+Article 30 states the rights of minorities whether based on religion or language to establish and administer educational institutions.

 6. (Articles 32-35): Right to Constitutional Remedies

 Rights, in order to be meaningful, must be enforceable and backed by remedies in case of violation.
 This article guarantees the right to move the Supreme Court by appropriate proceedings for the enforcement of Fundamental Rights and deals with the Supreme Court’s power to issue orders or writs for the enforcement of Fundamental Rights.

 Article 33 empowers Parliament to modify the application of Fundamental Rights to the armed forces or forces charged with the maintenance of public order.
 On the other hand, Article 35 lays down that the power to make laws to give effect to certain specified Fundamental Rights shall vest only with the Parliament and not with State Legislatures.

 Therefore, Fundamental Rights play a significant role because they are most essential for the attainment of the full intellectual, moral, and spiritual status of an individual.
 Therefore, the objective behind the inclusion of Fundamental Rights in the Constitution was to establish a government of Law to preserve individual liberty, build an equitable society, and establish a welfare state.